top of page

 CSBDF promotes the availability of transparent and affordable capital through its support for the North Carolina Truth in Financing Act, the Small Business Financing Disclosure Act, the revised Community Reinvestment Act, and Section 1071 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

-CSBDF supports diversity, equity, and inclusion in economic development through its participation with the North Carolina Economic Development Association, the International Economic Development Council, and Opportunity Finance Network
+CSBDF supports underserved communities in economic development through its participation with the North Carolina Economic Development Association, the International Economic Development Council, and Opportunity Finance Network.

 Support small businesses in communities devastated by disasters